nbeaver/why-linux-is-better/README.rst

 but harder to give objective, concrete examples.

 With the caveat that both Windows and Linux are moving targets, this document describes some specific technical reasons to prefer using Linux as a desktop operating system.

 These reasons are not exhaustive
 --- and not meant to be ---
 but aim to be representative.

+This document will not cover servers, phones, or embedded devices.

-These will not touch on closed vs. open source development, but will instead focus on functionality.
+This document  will not cover closed vs. open source development, but will instead focus on functionality.
 There is plenty of discussion of the advantages and disadvantages of open source elsewhere.

 Besides, what is there to discuss when we now know that `even Microsoft loves open source`_?

 .. _even Microsoft loves open source: http://www.networkworld.com/article/2216878/windows/microsoft---we-love-open-source-.html

 (This discussion will only mention Microsoft and other companies in so far as their actions are directly relevant to the technically capabilities of Windows and Linux.
 As an aside, Microsoft gets a lot of guff in the open-source world, but their behavior is typical of almost any company that relies primarily on selling proprietary software and devices for revenue.
 It's just economics, not malice.)

-The discussion is intended to be accurate at the cost of possible dryness due to technical detail.
+The discussion is intended to be as accurate as possible, at the cost of possible dryness due to technical detail.

 I am most familiar with the Debian-based family of Linux distributions, so my remarks will necessarily touch on these more,